-We propose progressional changes to the Comprehensive Plan, Land Use Designation and Regulator Code for South Tacoma, to promote a Green Manufacturing Area more consistent with Tacoma's economic and environmental goals, as well as leveraging existing possibilities of undeveloped sites within the STGPD and aquifer recharge areas, to avoid further environmental contamination and negative health impacts, while also bringing additional economic opportunities and revitalization.
+We propose incremental/progression-step changes to the Comprehensive Plan, Land Use Designation and Regulator Code for South Tacoma, to promote a Green Manufacturing Area as well as leveraging existing possibilities of undeveloped sites within the STGPD and aquifer recharge areas, to avoid further environmental contamination and negative health impacts, while also bringing additional economic opportunities and revitalization.

 The time is well-past for developing a present-day approach to enable Eco-Industry and "New Business Incubation" while precluding hazards resulting in costly clean-up.
-We propose modifications transitioning away from harmful polluting industry, instead toward promoting a Green Manufacturing Zone more consistent with Tacoma's economic and environmental goals.
+We propose logical and reasonably-phased modifications transitioning away from harmful polluting industry, and instead toward promoting a South Tacoma Green Manufacturing Zone more consistent with Tacoma's economic and environmental goals.

-Our intent is a broad review to align the Comprehensive Plan, the Urban Tree Canopy, Tacoma Environmental Act, Climate Justice Action Plan and Groundwater District Protection Code into a new unified Eco-Industrial Green Zone.
+Our intent is initially for a broad review to align the Comprehensive Plan, the Urban Tree Canopy, Tacoma Environmental Act, Climate Justice Action Plan and Groundwater District Protection Code into a new unified Eco-Industrial Green Zone within South Tacoma.

-Proposal for SOUTH TACOMA GROUNDWATER PROTECTION DISTRICT and Aquifer Recharge Areas ECO-INDUSTRIAL PARK AND ECONOMIC GREEN ZONE
+Proposal for above the SOUTH TACOMA GROUNDWATER PROTECTION DISTRICT and Aquifer Recharge Areas for an ECO-INDUSTRIAL PARK AND ECONOMIC GREEN ZONE